How to crush the Wharton Team Based Discussion (TBD) 2023 - 2024

-These are my 7 important lessons from the three TBDs I hosted in 2022-23:
+These are my 7 important lessons from the TBDs I hosted.
+For more insider tips, you'll want to check out my full Wharton TBD guide.

 Prepare questions for students: There is confusion among participants over who will actually be running your TBD.
 This is caused and exacerbated by some unclear articles online.
 Your Team Based Discussion will be hosted by 1-2 current Wharton students.
 They have been specially trained by the school to manage the discussion effectively, and to review the participants.
 Contrary to what you may have read elsewhere, admissions staff will only oversee and step in occasionally.
 Therefore, your 1-on-1 interview afterwards will be with a current student, so you should prepare questions aimed at current students.
 Check out this blog post where we share questions for your MBA interviewer.